JonTheJi/100-days-of-code/log.md

 **Today's Progress**: Finished the api project, and did the Leetcode 76.
 Minimum Window Substring using Java.
 Reall need to work on my coding skill. <Need to be bug-free..>
 **Link to work:** <None.
 Only screen shot>

+### Day 10: October 7, 2018

+**Today's Progress**: Finished 6 leetcode problems.
+Have been working on one super hard problem, and I have been wokring on that problem until today...(Finally finished it. now is time to get back on track)